-Abstract submission for WAFL 2017 will be handled through our abstract submission website.
+Abstract submission for WAFL 2017 was handled through our abstract submission website.
 The deadline for submitting abstracts was 17 February, 2017.

 Guidelines and recommendations WAFL 2017 for authors

 - Abstracts must be written in English.
 Linguistic accuracy is the responsibility of the authors.

 - The title should not exceed 120 characters (including spaces).

 - The body of the abstract should not exceed 300 words,

 - Abstracts must not exceed 300 words excluding title, names and affiliation.
 The maximum for the overall number of keystrokes is 2,500 leaving approximately 400 keystrokes for title, authors and affiliations.
 If the latter exceeds 400 keystrokes, the available keystrokes for the abstract text are reduced accordingly.

 - References, figures and tables should not be included.

 - Abstracts presenting innovative ideas (for the innovation day), theoretical and/or empirical work will be considered for presentation.

 - Abstracts must contain a clear statement of the purpose of the work, the methods used, results (for empirical studies) and conclusions.